 “There wasn’t a problem to fix.
 I’ve just been busy so it’s been harder for us to get together like we used to.”

 The lie didn’t sit well.
 She’d never had a reason to lie.
 Not to Gage.
-Sure as a child she’d told Raoul a few to stay out of trouble or sometimes, to go get into trouble but not since high school had that been an issue.
+Sure as a child she’d told Raoul a few to stay out of trouble or sometimes, to go get into trouble, but not since high school had that been an issue.
 She wondered just how much playing Tyler’s game was going to cost her.

-Gage stared at her.
+The knowing look in Gage’s eyes was all too clear.
 “To hear everybody tell it, busy didn’t stop you two from getting together before.
 So again, you two fixed whatever the problem was?”